Common pheasant: Management strategies

 A variety of management strategies have been suggested for areas that are home to species that are particularly threatened by pheasants, such as the prairie chickens and grey partridge.
 These strategies include mowing grass to decrease the nesting cover preferred by pheasants, decreasing pheasant roosting habitat, shooting pheasants in organised hunts, trapping and removing them from areas where there are high concentrations of birds of threatened species, and others.

-Population change

-While pheasant populations are not in any danger, they have been decreasing in the United States over the last 30 years, largely in agricultural areas.
+While pheasant populations are not in any danger in the United States, they have been decreasing over the last 30 years, largely in agricultural areas.
 This is likely due to changes in farming practices, application of pesticides, habitat fragmentation, and increased predation due to changes in crops grown.
 Many crops beneficial for pheasants (such as barley) are not being farmed as much in favour of using the land for more lucrative crops, such as nut trees.
 Many of these new crops are detrimental to pheasant survival.
-Pheasants prefer to nest in areas of significant herbaceous cover, such as perennial grasses, so many agricultural areas are not conducive to nesting anymore.
+Pheasants prefer to nest in areas of significant herbaceous cover, such as perennial grasses, so many agricultural areas are no longer conducive to nesting.
 Pheasant hens also experience higher levels of predation in areas without patches of grassland.